opnsense/docs/source/manual/how-tos/insight.rst

-Insight offers a full set of analysis tools, ranging from a graphical overview to a csv exporter for further analysis with you favorite spreadsheet.
+Insight offers a full set of analysis tools, ranging from a graphical overview to a csv exporter for further analysis with your favorite spreadsheet.

 ---------------